Hyvi/hyvi.github.io/content/zh/docs/architecture/2020-01-02-cloud-computing-service-modeling.md

 [5] Zhamak Dehghani: How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh

 [6] Thomas Betts, Holly Cummins: Software Architecture and Design InfoQ Trends Report -- April 2021

+[7] Microsoft Open Source Blog: Announcing Distributed Application Runtime (Dapr), an open source project to make it easier for every developer to build microservice applications

 <br>